microsoft/Bringing-Old-Photos-Back-to-Life/README.md

 You can now play with our [Colab](https://colab.research.google.com/drive/1NEm6AsybIiC5TwTU_4DqDkQO0nFRB-uA?usp=sharing) and try it on your photos.

 ## Requirement
 The code is tested on Ubuntu with Nvidia GPUs and CUDA installed.
-Python3 is needed to run the code.
+Python>=3.6 is required to run the code.

 ## Installation